LamaliaNetwork/LamaliaWiki/src/pages/patchNotes.md

   - Chunk Buster is an item that breaks every block between top and bottom of the chunk
   - Requires Astral Rank and Above to place one.
 - Added Nether wood to Auto Tree Chopping
-- - Land Area to supporter
+- Land Area features
-- Translated Reconnection Message to Thai
+- Change Reconnection Method
+- Dispensers can now place normal blocks
 - Lobby get a bit more love
   - Add more parkour
   - Bigger text and text sync in real time
+- Allow Open Shulker in ender chest without putting in the inventory
+- Added: /dispose command to emerald rank and above
+  - Dispose of items in your inventory

 **Changes**